viktor-shilay/unreal-repo/README.md

     ```
     $ docker-compose up -d
     ```
-2. Once all the containers are initialized, run http-request `unreal-kafka-connector.http` to configure Debezium connector.

-3. Open `unreal-repo-app` container logs to see all logged messages.
+2. Open `unreal-repo-app` container logs to see all logged messages.